cseanburns/personal_knowledge_mgmt/src/3a-information-sources-resources.md

 Other non-periodical database, like the *African American Communities* database, also provides full text access to its sources, and may even be thought of as a **digital library** and not just a database.

-> A digital library is more like an web-based library, archives, or museum than it is to a database, as described above.
+> A digital library is more like a web-based library, archives, or museum than it is to a database, as described above.
 > In addition to being able to search records held by the digital library, a digital library is specifically curated.
 > It might have **exhibits**, **collections**, **galleries**, and
-> it may include scholarly **pamphlet** like content that describes those things.
+> it may include scholarly pamphlet-like content that describes those things.
 > Other examples of digital libraries include the [Digital Public Library of America][dpla] and [HathiTrust][hathitrust].

 In the next few paragraphs below, I will focus on a few general purpose full-text databases that you may find helpful as you work towards your degree.
-Although these databases provide full-text sources, they may not provide full-text to everything they have records for, though.
+Although these databases provide full-text sources, they may not provide full-text to everything they have records for.

 #### Academic Search Complete